ZeroIntensity/pyawaitable/README.rst

 CPython currently has no existing C interface for writing asynchronous functions or doing any sort of ``await`` operations, other than defining extension types and manually implementing methods like ``__await__`` from scratch.
 This lack of an API can be seen in some Python-to-C transpilers (such as ``mypyc``) having limited support for asynchronous code.

-In the current C API, developers are forced to do one of three things when it comes to asynchronous code:
+In the C API, developers are forced to do one of three things when it comes to asynchronous code:

 - Manually implementing coroutines using extension types.
 - Use an external tool to compile their asynchronous code to C.
 - Defer their asynchronous logic to a synchronous Python function, and then call that natively.

+``PyAwaitable`` provides a proper interface for interacting with asynchronous Python code from C.

 Rationale
 =========